sairash/danfe-v/README.md

 <br>

-Danfe is a programming language that I am hacking up in my spare time.
+Danfe is a now **turing complete** programming language that I am hacking up in my spare time.
 It's active on developement and will take much more time to be useable.

 ## Danfe Repl